alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 ## Use managed identity

 A common challenge when writing automation scripts is the management of secrets, credentials, certificates, and keys used to secure communication between services.
 Eliminate the need to manage credentials by allowing the module to obtain access tokens for Azure resources that are protected by Microsoft Entra ID.
-The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.
+The Azure platform manages the identity and doesn't require you to create or rotate any secrets.

 - **System-assigned managed identity** - Uses an automatically managed identity on a service instance.
 The identity is tied to the lifecycle of a service instance.